mcrsmg4/unlocker/readme.txt

 6. Thanks
 ---------

+My thanks go to Pablo Projects for coding the OG script and all the old contributers

 Thanks to Zenith432 for originally building the C++ unlocker and Mac Son of Knife (MSoK) for all the testing and support.